pythonarcade/arcade/doc/installation_windows.rst

 with your project.
 You also don't need "administrator" level privileges to install libraries.

-The second-best way is to install the library for the entire system.
-All Python instances will have access to the library.
-You don't have to setup a virtual environment, and you don't need to import the library for each project.

 Install Arcade with PyCharm and a Virtual Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^